mavlink/qgc-user-guide/en/PlanView/pattern_structure_scan_v2.md

     The camera is only triggered while flying the layer path.
     It does not trigger images while transitioning from one layer to the next.
   - **Gimbal Pitch** - Gimbal pitch you want to use for the scan.
 - *Known/pre-defined cameras* automatically calculates layer heights and image triggering from required image overlap, and allows you to trade off scan distance and require image resolution.
-It  also ensures that the camera is always pointed directly at the right angles to the surface when it is capturing images.
+  It also ensures that the camera is pointed directly at the surface when it is capturing images (i.e. at a right angle rather than some tangent).
   The settings are:
   - **Camera Orientation:** Portrait or Landscape
   - *Overlap*: